Office of Origin: Student Affairs

 LMC will maintain records of complaints for a minimum of ten years.
-The Executive Director, Students will maintain the LMC Student Complaint Log.
+The Director, Advising will maintain the LMC Student Complaint Log.
 Accrediting agencies and other appropriate outside agencies will be able to review the LMC Student Complaint Log in conjunction with accrediting visits and self-studies.

 Notice to Students